buildwithpiper/minetest/doc/client_lua_api.md

     * must be called during mod load time

 ### Mod channels
+You can find mod channels communication scheme in docs/mod\_channels.png.

 * `minetest.mod_channel_join(channel_name)`
     * Client joins channel `channel_name`.
 If channel has no member it's created.
 You should listen from incoming messages with `minetest.register_on_modchannel_message`